-Students agree to report any misuse of technology resources to their teacher or another member of the faculty.
+Students agree to report any misuse of technology resources to their teacher or another staff member.
 Any student who receives a message, post, image or other content that is abusive, aggressive, hateful, violent or obscene, or is aware of any such content created by or directed toward another student, shall alert a parent, teacher or school administrator immediately.